-The Compensation Committee has established a practice of annually reviewing all components of VF's top executives' compensation and the Committee performed this review in 2008.
-The Committee reviewed the dollar amounts affixed to all components of the executives' 2008 compensation, including current cash compensation (base salary and non-equity incentive plan payments), assumed value of long-term incentive compensation (RSUs and stock options valued in a manner consistent with Financial Accounting Standards Board Statement No. 123(R), Share-Based Payment ("FAS 123(R)")), the dollar value to the executive and the cost to VF of all perquisites and other personal benefits, payout obligations under VF's Pension Plan and VF's Supplemental Executive Retirement Plan, aggregate balances under VF's deferred compensation plans, and projected payout obligations under several termination-of-employment scenarios, including termination with and without cause and termination after a change in control of VF.
+The Compensation Committee has established a practice of annually reviewing all components of VF's top executives' compensation and the Committee performed this review in 2010.
+The Committee reviewed the dollar amounts affixed to all components of the executives' 2010 compensation, including current cash compensation (base salary and non-equity incentive plan payments), assumed value of long-term incentive compensation (RSUs and stock options valued at the time of the award in a manner consistent with FASB ASC Topic 718), the dollar value to the executive and the cost to VF of all perquisites and other personal benefits, payout obligations under VF's Pension Plan and VF's Supplemental Executive Retirement Plan, aggregate balances under VF's deferred compensation plans, and projected payout obligations under several termination-of-employment scenarios, including termination with and without cause and termination after a change in control of VF.
 The purpose of the annual review is to enable the Committee to understand the amounts of all elements of the executives' compensation.